2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 • University/Post-Secondary Institution

-Grantees will be placed at a university in Saudi Arabia.
+Grantees will be placed at a university.
 Final placement will be approved by the U.S. Embassy in Saudi Arabia and the Saudi Ministry of Education.
+ETAs may also work with other community-based education organizations.

-ETAs should be prepared to dedicate about 25 hours per week to prepare for and offer English language teaching, to include small group tutorials, organizing extra-curricular language-learning activities, and teaching curricular components.
+ETAs should be prepared to dedicate about 25 hours per week to preparation and teaching, including small group tutorials, extra-curricular language-learning activities, and classroom instruction.

 Placement Locations